-Like many business decisions, search to answer “yes” or “no” to the question of whether you need to hire an accountant means weighing your personal disposition against available resources.
-At the end of the day, impotent it’s your money and your risk.
+Like many business decisions, to answer “yes” or “no” to the question of whether you need to hire an accountant means weighing your personal disposition against available resources.
+At the end of the day, it’s your money and your risk.

-According to Jeanie June Balunan, pill a supervisor at KPMG Manabat San Agustin & Co., hiring an accountant becomes more imminent as a business grows—with higher tax rates and more complex guidelines to follow.
+According to Jeanie June Balunan, a supervisor at KPMG Manabat San Agustin & Co., hiring an accountant becomes more imminent as a business grows—with higher tax rates and more complex guidelines to follow.

 How do you find an accountant?